-- 1. Participation.
-Participants must be 4-H members currently enrolled in a Texas 4-H and Youth Development county program and actively participating in the robotics project. - 2.
-Age Divisions.
-Age divisions are determined by a participant's grade as of September 1 of the current 4-H year.
+- 1. Participation: Participants must be 4-H members currently enrolled in a Texas 4-H and Youth Development county program and actively participating in the robotics project. - 2.
+Age Divisions: Age divisions are determined by a participant's grade as of September 1 of the current 4-H year.

 • Junior: Grades 3, 4, and 5

-• Intermediate: Grades 6, 7, and 8

-• Senior: Grades 9, 10, 11, and 12

-- 3. Invitational.
-This is an invitational contest, which means that it is open to all 4-H members.
+- Intermediate: Grades 6, 7, and 8 - Senior: Grades 9, 10, 11, and 12 - 3.
+Invitational: This is an invitational contest, which means that it is open to all 4-H members.
 There is currently no qualifying robotics contest at any of the lower levels of competition. - 4.
-Teams per County.
-There is no limit on the number of teams entered per county for 2018.
-Members must register through 4-H Connect. - 5.
-Members per team.
-A team will contest of at least three (3) and no more than five (5) members. - 6.
-Equipment.
-Each team must supply their own equipment for the challenge.
+Teams per County: There is no limit on the number of teams entered per county for 2023.
+Members must register through 4-H Online. - 5.
+Members per team: A team will contest of at least three (3) and no more than five (5) members. - 6.
+Equipment: Each team must supply their own equipment for the challenge.
 Each team may only bring the supplies listed below.
-Equipment will be checked by contest officials as teams check-in for the contest.
+Equipment will be checked by contest officials as teams check in for the contest.
 Any extra equipment or item that does not meet specifications will be returned to the team coach.
 All Lego pieces must be fully disassembled when checking in.

-1 Lego [®] Mindstorm [®] NXT or EV3 Unlimited Quantity nited Quantity Backup rechargeable batteries or sets of AA batteries 1 or 2 1 or 2 Laptop computer or tablet with programming software (Lego [®] or non- Lego [®] is acceptable) 1 Power strip (3-prong, grounded) 1 25 ft. (max) extension cord (3 prong, grounded) 1 Plastic container or cardboard box for transporting robot to and from game area Pencils and notepad with blank paper (for design and note-taking purposes) 1 Ruler or tape measure

-- No pre-assembled robots, arms, etc. allowed.
+No pre-assembled robots, arms, etc. allowed.
 No infrared beacons (remote) or sensors allowed.
 Only sensors included in the Lego Mindstorm kit are allowed.

+1 Lego ® Mindstorm ® NXT or EV3 Unlimited Quantity Backup rechargeable batteries or sets of AA batteries 1 or 2 1 or 2 Laptop computer or tablet with programming software (Lego ® or non- Lego ® is acceptable) 1 Power strip (3-prong, grounded) 1 25 ft. (max) extension cord (3 prong, grounded) 1 1 Plastic container or cardboard box for transporting robot to and from game area Pencils and notepad with blank paper (for design and note- taking purposes) 1 Ruler or tape measure

+\ No pre-assembled robots, arms, etc. allowed.
+No infrared beacons (remote) or sensors allowed.
+Only sensors included in the Lego Mindstorm kit are allowed.

-- No two prong extension or power strip plugs allowed.
+\ No two prong extension or power strip plugs allowed.
 Computer power cords are allowed to be two-pronged.

-- 7. Bluetooth Connectivity.
-Bluetooth connections can be made and utilized during the programming phase.
+- 7. Bluetooth Connectivity: Bluetooth connections can be made and utilized during the programming phase.
 It is not allowed during the competition phase while the robot is on the playing field.

-- 8. Minimum Construction Skills and Proficiency.
-Competitors must be capable of designing and building afunctioning Lego Mindstorm robot that includes the use of:
+- 8. Minimum Construction Skills and Proficiency: Competitors must be capable of designing and building a functioning Lego Mindstorm robot that includes the use of:

 - Motors

 - Light/color sensor

 - Touch sensor

 - Ultrasonic sensor

 - Levers, arms, claws, etc.

 - Incorporating non-Lego parts into robot design and/or function

-- 9. Minimum Programming Skills and Proficiency.
-Competitors must be capable of programming a Lego Mindstorm robot in order for the robot to:
+- 9. Minimum Programming Skills and Proficiency: Competitors must be capable of programming a Lego Mindstorm robot in order for the robot to:

 - Move

 - Turn

 - Maneuver attachments effectively

 - Use sensors appropriately and effectively

-- 10. Awards.
-An awards ceremony will be held at the end of the day to announce contest winners.
+- 10. Awards: An awards ceremony will be held at the end of the day to announce the winners of each contest.

-- 11. Participants with disabilities.
-If you need any type of accommodation to participate in this program or have questions about the physical access provided, please contact the Extension office.
+11. ADA Accommodations: If you need any type of accommodation to participate in this program or have questions about the physical access provided, please contact the Extension office.
 Requests for accommodation should be made to the most direct program contact through the Extension Office at the time of registration or at least 2 weeks prior to the program or event.